Darshan-A-S/Netflix-Clone/README.md

 # Netflix-Clone
-This is the my first clone of my web development Journey
+This is my first clone project of my web development Journey